Columbia Scholastic Press Association: Summer Journalism Workshop

+Fall Conference

-This one-day conference helps student publications prepare for the new academic year, and covers all aspects of student publishing.
+This annual one-day regional conference takes place on the first Monday in November and prepares student publication staffs, editors, and advisers for the new academic year, covering all aspects of student publishing.
 The conference is open to student editors and faculty advisers to student magazines, newspapers, yearbooks and online media.

 Awards to individuals

 The Columbia Scholastic Press Association, and its affiliate for teachers, the Columbia Scholastic Press Advisers Association, offer awards to celebrate contributions by distinguished people in education, the media and public life.
 These awards are given in recognition of assistance and encouragement to student editors and faculty advisers working with them on student newspapers, magazines, yearbooks and online media in schools and colleges.